marciot/mac68k-fujinet-serial/README.md

 How To Install:
 ---------------

-To use this project, it is necessary to apply a small patch to the Pico code along with an additional header.
+To use this project, it is necessary to use the "fujinet-floppy-serial-bridge" branch of my [FujiNet fork].
-These resources are in the [pico] directory.

-Then, set either "MAC_NDEV_LOOPBACK_TEST" or "MAC_NDEV_USB_SERIAL_TEST" to 1, but not both, to configure the operating mode.
-Setting both to 0 will cause the Pico to attempt to communicate data to the ESP32, but the receiving portion is not present either in FujiNet nor in this repo.
+Then, set either "MAC_SERIAL_LOOPBACK_TEST" or "MAC_SERIAL_USB_SERIAL_TEST" in [floppy_serial_handler.cpp] to 1,
+but not both, to configure the operating mode.

-Once the modified Pico firmware has been flashed, boot from either one of the disk images from the [latest release](../../releases/latest) as a DCD volume using FujiNet.
+Once the modified firmware has been flashed, boot from either one of the disk images from the [latest release](../../releases/latest) as a DCD volume using FujiNet.
 Then, open the "FujiNet" Desk Accessory.
 It will attempt to connect with Pico.
 Once "FujiNet Status" changes to "Connected", check either the "Modem Port" or "Printer Port" to redirect that port.

 **Selecting more than one at a time, or using the "MacTCP" option is not currently supported.**